alexispuckett3/Lab4/Home.md

 **negative voltage performance?**

 Yes, the positive voltage performance is equal to the negative voltage performance.
+This is because the Op Amp is a dual power supply Op Amp.

 ### Part Two: